eezstreet/SWATEliteForce/README.md

  * Victory Imports did not have working Highground due to the bug listed above.
  * Highground audio on Food Wall was wrong ("He went back into the house", this was meant for Fairfax Residence)
  * Highground audio on Fairfax Residence was wrong ("Side 3 Level 2")
+ * Some vanilla SWAT co-op missions used an objective set called "COOPClearTest".
+TSS removed this objective set and broke those missions.
+I have restored it.

 ## AI ##
   * Tons and tons of cut dialogue restored.